rahulsingh34/rahulsingh34/README.md

 Finance Student + Web Developer
 ----------------------------

 I started coding in December of 2021.
-After realizing the power of VBA, I dove deeper into Automation, Data Analysis, and Web Development.
+After realizing the power of VBA, I dove deeper into Automation and Web Development.
+Currently working on my Data Analysis skills in Python!

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [rsingh20@uoguelph.ca](mailto:rsingh20@uoguelph.ca)